bkarstens/pyhidapi/README.md

 Binary distributions are provided by [libusb/hidapi](https://github.com/libusb/hidapi/releases)

+Windows install location for dlls is `C:\Windows\System32`.
+Copy them into this folder to install.

 ## OSX
 There are currently no official binary distributions for Mac, so you must build hidapi yourself.